zeekay/lost-stylus/README.md

 ```

 # Usage
 Use like any other Stylus plugin.
-Doesn't include Lost or
+Lost (and
-[PostCSS](https://github.com/postcss/postcss) so you'll need to include those
+[PostCSS](https://github.com/postcss/postcss)) not included, although their
-in your Stylus workflow.
+usage is obviously required.
 I've found
 [poststylus](https://github.com/seaneking/poststylus) to integrate PostCSS with
 Stylus rather nicely.